-A "C" (2.0) grade average or better, or a "P" if the course is taken on a "pass-no pass" basis, is required in all courses that are part of the certificate of achievement.
-The CSU GE-breadth certificate of achievement is exempt from this requirement.
+on a "pass-no pass" basis, is required in all courses that are part high demand occupations. of the certipcate of achievement.
+The CSU GE-breadth clertate of achievement is exempt from this requirement.

-A student may choose to earn a certificate from any college in the LACCD regardless of home college status.
-While students may meet all requirements for the same certificate at multiple LACCD colleges, as defined by certificate type and major title, only one certificate will be awarded by the LACCD.
+A student may choose to earn a celacate from any college in the meet all requirements for the same certificate at multiple LACCD colleges, as dened by certicate type and major title, only one certibcate will be awarded by the LACCD.

-Students who have completed the degree requirements for which there is a paired Certificate of Achievement or other State approved and transcripted certificate(s), will be awarded the certificate(s) automatically.
+Students who have completed the degree requirements for which To receive a noncredit certicate, submit a petition at the LACC there is a paired Certicate of Achievement or other State approved website at lacitycollege.edu/Admissions/Admissions-Records/ and transcripted certicate(s), will be awarded the certicate(s) automatically.